oscarpm5/Phoebus_Engine/README.md

 ### Third Assignment
 * Objects support multiSelection from the hierarchy & 3D Viewport (see Controls section for more details).
+* Multiple listeners can be in scene, controlled by a MainListener flag
+* ReverbZone can be modified to apply any kind of effect (Just change the Bus)
+* Pitch implementation takes into account both audio settings, source settings and engine playspeed
+* Blend options are custoimizable inside Wwise via RTCP (already linked in the engine)

 ## Aditional comments for the teacher: